Rosalyn Bertram, Ph.D

 Dr. Cannata has keen interest in workforce development for evidence-based practice in primary and behavioral health care.
 She created the highly successful graduate course, Current Trends in Family Intervention: Evidence-Based and Promising Practice Models of In-Home Treatment in Connecticut, which is taught in masters’ programs in social work, marriage and family therapy and counseling throughout Connecticut and in New York and Massachusetts.

-Elisabeth has received recognitions and appointments for her advocacy in promoting the system of care for children and families in Connecticut (CT).
+Elisabeth has received recognition and appointments for her advocacy in promoting the system of care for children and families in Connecticut (CT).
 She was appointed to tri-chair the legislatively mandated Children’s Behavioral Health Plan Implementation Advisory Board, selected to co-chair the State Advisory Council to Department for Children and Families Advisory Council, and in 2005, received the Connecticut Psychological Association’s Award for Contribution to the Health and Well-Being of Connecticut’s Children.
 Dr. Cannata has been an active participant in Consortium activities since 2011.

 Susan Kerns, Ph.D

 Suzanne Kerns is a licensed clinical psychologist, and the Director of Transformative Research at The Kempe Center for the Prevention and Treatment of Child Abuse & Neglect at the University of Denver Graduate School of Social Work.
 Her clinical and research interests focus on enhancing the wellbeing of children and families through ensuring access to proven-effective treatment approaches, including examining the acquisition, implementation, adaptation and sustainability of evidence-based practices.
 She is a member of the International Evidence-Based Practices Consortium and the Society for Implementation Research Collaboration (SIRC), and works with Abt Associates with the Title IV-E Clearinghouse.

 With other Consortium participants, Dr. Kerns studied the extent to which evidence-based practice is taught in North American MSW curricula, and produced a series of national webinars addressing those findings.
-With Rosalyn Bertram, she serves as co-editor for a 2018 special issue of The Journal of Social Work Education focused on how to integrate evidence based practice and implementation science in academic and field curricula.
+With Rosalyn Bertram, she served as co-editor for a 2018 special issue of The Journal of Social Work Education focused on how to integrate evidence based practice and implementation science into academic and field curricula.
 Together they recently published a book for academic and community service programs, (Bertram & Kerns, 2019), Selecting and Implementing Evidence-Based Practice: A Practical Program Guide.
 Springer Press, New York.